dthor/dthor.github.io/_posts/2017-12-12-National-IWI-manuscript.md

 date: 2017-12-12
 ---

-National IWI manuscript now available online
+The National IWI manuscript now available online.

 The manuscript, "Mapping watershed integrity for the conterminous United States," is now available online in the journal Ecological Indicators.